paul-ollis/clippets/docs/file_format.rst

 Anything that Clippets' file parser does not recognise is classed as extra text.
 Such extra text is converted to a comment, but starting with '#! '.
-These comments get atached to a nearby group, snippet or keyword set.
+These comments get attached to a nearby group, snippet or keyword set.